 Keep Your Scheduled Appointments

-Our research shows that patients seen weekly have the highest healing rates.
+Our research shows that patients seen frequently have the highest healing rates.
 Learn more.

 Connect With Your Support Community

 Check-in with your doctors and other healthcare workers regularly, along with family members and neighbors.

 Nutrition is an important part of wound healing, so eat a balanced diet rich in fruits and vegetables.
 The American Diabetes Association offers great advice for planning meals.